-- The student should contact the Registrar's Office for a Withdrawal Form.
-This form should be completed for all students wishing to withdraw from the university and not just for those with Federal aid. - The Withdrawal Form will require several signatures including Accounting, Dean of Students, and Student Financial Services along with the student and Registrar's signature.
-Students should always consult with their advisor-before requesting the Withdrawal Form.
-If Federal funds are included in a student's package, an appointment will be required with the Director of Student Financial Services in order to process a Return of Title IV funds.
-In most cases, the Director will be available immediately to visit with the student.
-If an appointment cannot be made, the Return of Title IV forms with a letter of explanation will be sent by mail to the student's permanent address. - The withdrawal date is reported on the Withdrawal Form and is generally the last day of attendance.
-Should there be any question about the date, the Director of Student Financial Services will determine the date of withdrawal based on feedback from the student's professors.
-The Director will be responsible for completing the return within 30 days of the date of withdrawal and notifying the appropriate Student Financial Services Advisor of the withdrawal and any change to the student's package.
-The Director will also notify the Assistant Director of Financial Aid Loan Programs of any return of loan funds.
-The Assistant Director will then be responsible for processing the return of loan funds and notifying the lender of the change in eligibility. - The Director of Student Financial Services will be responsible for notifying the student as to whether the school or the student will be responsible for repayment of Title IV funds, if applicable.
-The Director is responsible for tracking all notifications and deadlines.
-In the event of an overpayment by the student, the Director will notify the student within 30 days of the withdrawal date as to the student's responsibility to repay the funds within 45 days of the date of the notice and the options for repayment.
-It will be the responsibility of the Director to notify the Assistant Director of Student Financial Services any item that needs to be reported to NSLDS. - The Director will be responsible for offering and tracking post-withdrawal disbursements to students, if applicable.
-Notice to students will occur within 30 days of the date of withdrawal.
-The student will be required to report to the Director within 14 days after the date of the notice as to whether or not they wish to accept the post-withdrawal disbursement.
+- The student should contact their Student Support Coordinator for a Withdrawal Form.
+This form should be completed for all students wishing to withdraw from the university and not just for those with federal aid. - The Withdrawal Form will require several signatures.
+Students should always consult with their advisor before requesting the Withdrawal Form. - The withdrawal date is reported on the Withdrawal Form and is generally the last day of attendance.
+Should there be any question about the date, Student Financial Services will determine the date of withdrawal based on feedback from the student's professors.
+Student Financial Services will be responsible for completing the return within 30 days of the date of withdrawal and will notify the student as to whether the school or the student will be responsible for repayment of Title IV funds, if applicable. - Student Financial Services is responsible for tracking all notifications and deadlines and, in the event of an overpayment by the student, the office will notify the student within 30 days of the withdrawal date as to the student's responsibility to repay the funds within 45 days of the date of the notice and the options for repayment.

+• Should the student be eligible for a post-withdrawal payment of aid, a written notice to the student will occur within 30 days of the date of withdrawal.
+The student will be required to report to Student Financial Services within 14 days after the date of the notice as to whether or not they wish to accept the post-withdrawal disbursement.
 In the case of a loan creating the post-withdrawal disbursement, the student will be counseled as to the nature of the funds.
 The school will disburse any accepted post-withdrawal disbursement within 120 days after the date of withdrawal.

-6.11 Veterans Educational Benefits
+6.10 Veterans Educational Benefits